Skip to content

 Some poets worry that simultaneous submissions are somehow disrespectful, but journals expect it now.
 The alternative—waiting six months for a rejection before submitting elsewhere—is inefficient for everyone involved.

-5. Rejection Is Data, Not Personal Attack
+5 Rejection Is Good Data, Not A Personal Attack

 Every rejection tells you something useful, even if it doesn't feel that way.
 Generic rejections might mean your work doesn't fit that journal's aesthetic.
 Personal rejections with feedback are gold—they mean an editor saw something worth responding to.